ColinHCook/chatGPT/README.md

-Created a ChatGPT Clone called "CookieGPT" that mimics the simple functionality of chatGPT using the OpenAI API.
-Get a free API key from the OpenAI website then insert it for it to work.
-Still a WIP.
+#CookieGPT

+Created a simple ChatGPT clone using OpenAI API, Python, Flask, and basic HTML/CSS.

+Features:
+1. Simple UI to allow for easy use.
+2. Utilize OpenAI's GPT 3.5 to answer any question.

+Just a small project I created to test how to implement the OpenAI API into a web app.